flavour/xrwalkers2022/README.md

 ```

 Then deploy the contents of the `dist` directory to `docs` and edit index.html to remove the leading `/` from `/assets`
+- `docs` is the folder that is served by GitHub Pages

 You can also run `npm run serve` to serve the results of the `dist` directory for preview.
 - to get this working you will need to copy the `data` & `img` folders from `docs` to `dist` after each build